bgamari/ghc-wiki-import/view-patterns-new.md

-The examples at the top of this page would look like this with first class patterns:
+The singleton example above would like this:

 ```wiki